cspotcode/grunt-organized/README.md

-This module extends the grunt API slightly to allow organizing your Gruntfile by target rather than by task.
-It also makes your Gruntfile more DRY by making it easier to register tasks that execute a collection of other tasks.
+Grunt-organized enables you to write more organized Gruntfiles.
+It enhances the Grunt API to allow organizing your Gruntfile by target rather than by task.
+It also makes your Gruntfile more DRY by offering a clean, simple way to register a group of tasks under an alias.

-#Example Gruntfile.js
+##Example Gruntfile.js

+Here is a sample Gruntfile.js using grunt-organized.

 ```
 module.exports = function(grunt) {